bamptonm/mqttitude/docs/features.md

 	* AMBER=ERROR OCCURED, WAITING FOR RECONNECT, app will automatically try to reconnect to the server
 	* RED=ERROR, no connection to the server possible or transient errror condition

+### Move mode

+The standard tracking mode  reports significant location changes only (>500m and at most once every 5 minutes).
+This is defined by Apple and is optimal with respect to battery usage.

+A user now switch to Move Mode by tapping the little wooden locomotive.
+In Move Mode location changes are reported in user specified intervals every x meters or every y seconds.
+The payoff is higher battery usage as high as in navigation or tracker app.
+So it is recommend to use Move Mode while charging or during moves only.

 ### Background Mode

 The Application supports background-mode